-Heat Pump Bypass mode runs the fan at full speed when the system is operating in Heat mode.
-This moves as much air across the condenser coil as possible
+Heat pump bypass mode runs the fan at full speed when the system is operating in heat mode.
+This moves as much air as possible across the condenser coil.

-If the Heat Pump Select jumper is in the N.O. position and line voltage is present at the HP terminals, the motor
+If the heat pump select jumper is in the N.O. position, and 24 VAC is applied to the HP terminals, the motor will be brought to full speed.

-If the Heat Pump Select jumper is in the N.C. position and line voltage is not present at the HP terminals, the motor will be brought to full speed.
+If the heat pump select jumper is in the N.C. position, and 24 VAC is not present at the HP terminals, the motor will be brought to full speed.